The film becomes overrun by an increasingly preachy and tiresome series of life lessons about race, class, and love.

 Nancy Drew is almost charming when she’s out snooping in the boonies, but she doesn’t make a whole lot of sense nosing around Hollywood wearing Bree Van De Kamp’s hand-me-downs.

-One of the best-looking films of 2005, Good Night, and Good Luck. doesn’t exactly get the red-carpet treatment from Warner Home Video.
+One of the best-looking films of 2005 doesn't exactly get the red-carpet treatment from Warner Home Video.